-These Home Office Essentials Will Prepare You for Your Work-From-Home Job
+These Home Office Essentials Will Equip You for Your Work-From-Home Job

-As work-from-home jobs become more ubiquitous, so do requirements for at-home offices.
+As work-from-home jobs become more ubiquitous, so do requirements for home offices.

-Most remote jobs are somewhere in the middle, but it is likely that your home office will need a little investing before it’s work-from-home ready.
+Most remote jobs are somewhere in the middle, but it is likely that you’ll need to invest a little in your home office before it’s work-from-home ready.

-This list is based on frequent remote job requirements and advice from current remote employees.
-It will give you an idea of what items your home office might need and how much it will cost you to transition into a work-from-home career, particularly in the sales, customer service or IT fields.
+This list of home office essentials is based on common remote job requirements and advice from remote employees.
+It will give you an idea of what items your home office might need and how much it will cost to transition into a work-from-home career, particularly in the sales, customer service or IT fields.

 Typical Office Requirements for Work-From-Home Jobs

 Portability is a large consideration for remote jobs.
 After all, half the fun of working at home is curling up in bed with your laptop on those lazy days.
 If that’s the case, a light laptop is your best option.
 But if you’re like me, computer prices may make you feel a little queasy.

 “Spending more than $1,000 on a MacBook, for example, isn’t always feasible, even if we write them off [on taxes],” Duren said.

 He uses a $170 Chromebook, as do I.